david-ac1/Sans-Capote/README.md

 - 🔒 Privacy-first (no account needed, anonymous contributions)
 - ♿ WCAG AA accessible with screen reader support
 - 📊 Production-grade monitoring & error tracking

 ---

+## 💭 Why I Built This

+In 2024, I had an HIV scare and realized I didn't have the support, resources, or safe space to feel secure in myself.
+I feared that a positive result would be seen as a moral failure rather than a health condition.

+This experience made me determined to create Sans-Capote: a platform where people can access accurate sexual health information, guidance, and local services in a non-judgmental, stigma-free environment.
+My goal is to ensure that no one faces the fear, shame, or misinformation I experienced — and to help break down the stigma surrounding sexual health in African contexts.

+**Sans-Capote is personal.
+It's the tool I wish I had when I needed it most.**

+---

+## ⚡ Quick Summary (For Busy Judges)

+**The Problem**: 37.7M people live with HIV globally, yet 80% lack access to preventive services.
+In Sub-Saharan Africa, stigma and misinformation prevent young people from seeking sexual health information, leading to preventable infections and delayed treatment.

+**Our Solution**: Sans-Capote is a voice-first, anonymous AI companion that provides stigma-free sexual health guidance.
+Users speak their questions, receive immediate AI responses via natural voice (ElevenLabs), discover judgment-free clinics on an interactive map, and can SMS service details to their phone—all without creating an account.

+**What Makes Us Unique**:
+1. **Voice-First Crisis Assessment** - 9-question guided assessment with real-time PEP/PrEP recommendations
+2. **Community-Verified Services** - Anonymous ratings (Supabase) help users find judgment-free clinics across 6 African countries
+3. **SMS Integration** - Text service details to your phone instantly via Africa's Talking (no app needed)

+**🎬 3-Minute Demo Path**:
+1. Visit `/crisis` → Complete voice assessment → Receive personalized guidance (2 min)
+2. Visit `/navigator` → Select Nigeria → Click "Discover" → Rate a service → SMS to phone (1 min)

+---